How to Prepare Your Child for the CogAT Test?

 You can view the relationship between the two images in the same row as how the shapes change.
 Any change that occurs from the left matrix to the right one on top will need to occur in the equivalent manner from the left to the right on bottom.

-More Free CogAT Level 10 Sample Questions
+Free CogAT Level 10 Diagnostic Practice Test

 What number comes next in the series?